Top Stories

 Welcome to a seven-game night in the NBA!

-Tonight’s schedule is highlighted by Hornets-Cavaliers on Peacock, featuring a battle of swaggy guards, and the surging Grizzlies taking on the defending champion Oklahoma City Thunder, who boast a sterling 25-3 record.
+Tonight’s schedule is highlighted by a Peacock doubleheader opening with Hornets-Cavaliers, featuring a battle of swaggy guards, and the surging Grizzlies taking on the defending champion Oklahoma City Thunder, who boast a sterling 25-3 record.

 The Hornets defeated the Cavaliers 119-111 in overtime on Dec.
 14, led by 29 points from Kon Knueppel (19.4 pts, 5.4 reb, 3.6 ast, 40.9 percent from three-point range), who stands at No. 2 on the latest Kia Rookie Ladder.